IxiAngel/TempTamer/README.md

 TempTamer: The Cool CPU Commander

 Welcome to TempTamer, your ultimate solution for controlling CPU temperature and fan speeds with finesse.
-Say goodbye to overheating headaches and noisy fans – TempTamer is here to keep your system running smoothly and quietly.
+Say goodbye to stability issues and system freezes – TempTamer is here to keep your system running smoothly and quietly.

 Features
-Dynamic CPU Clock Control: TempTamer intelligently adjusts CPU clock speeds based on real-time temperature readings, ensuring optimal performance while keeping temperatures in check.
+Dynamic CPU Clock Control: TempTamer intelligently adjusts CPU clock speeds based on real-time temperature readings, ensuring optimal performance while keeping temperatures and CPU stability in check.

-PWM Fan Control: Take full control of your computer's PWM fans using Arduino or ESP32, effortlessly managing fan speeds for optimal cooling efficiency.
+PWM Fan Control: Take full control of your computer's PWM fans and CPU frequency using Arduino or ESP32, effortlessly managing fan speeds for optimal cooling efficiency.

 Getting Started